sgilda/maven-qstools-plugin/README.md

  - hidden files
  - files inside the `target` folder
  - README.html files
- - jquery*.js javascript files
- - cordova*.js javascript files
- - angular*.js javascript files
+ - files from the following libraries: jquery, cordova, angular, qunit, backbone, lodash, modernizr, yepnope.

 If you need for any reason remove some files from the the Checker, you can add the excludes expression to 'qstools.excludes' parameter: